 - Nausea – There are certain cancers & cancer treatments which cause nausea.
 However, doctors can quite often predict if the treatment is likely to cause nausea.
 Moreover, medications & other treatments most often help in preventing or decreasing nausea.

-- Diarrhea or Constipation – Cancer & treatments for cancer are commonly found to affect bowels & cause diarrhea or constipation.
+- Diarrhea or Constipation – Cancer & treatments for cancer are commonly found to affect bowels & cause diarrhoea or constipation.

 - Weight Loss – Cancer & cancer treatments are also found to cause weight loss.
 Cancer usually steals nutrition from normal cells & thereby deprives them of nutrients.
 Moreover, this is often not affected by the number of calories or the type of food which is eaten.
 Although this is difficult to treat & in most cases using artificial nutrition through tubes into vein or stomach also does not help change loss of weight.

-- Spreading of Cancer – With advancement of cancer there are chances that it may spread (metastasize) to other parts of the body as well; Locations where cancer can spread generally depends upon the type of cancer.
+- Spreading of Cancer – With the advancement of cancer, there are chances that it may spread (metastasise) to other parts of the body as well; Locations where cancer can spread generally depends upon the type of cancer.

 - Recurrence of Cancer – Cancer survivors usually have risk of recurrence of cancer.
 However, some cancers are more likely to recur than other cancers.
 Patients should therefore inquire with doctors about what they can do in order to reduce risk of cancer recurrence.
 Doctors may also be able to devise a follow-up care plan for the patient after treatment.
 This plan could well include periodic scans & examinations in months & years following treatment to check for cancer recurrence.